 Showing off reviews on products you sell gives your shop a certain level of transparency.
 Not only does it appear that the shop has “nothing to hide”, but shop owners also have the opportunity to address any criticisms head on.

 Negative reviews are, unfortunately, pretty much inevitable.
-Nobody's perfect, but the reality is that you will probably get a few unflattering negative reviews.
+Despite your best efforts, the reality is that you will probably get a few unflattering negative reviews from time to time.
 The solution isn't to bury the negative reviews with hundreds of positive reviews (although, yes, you should try to gather as many positive reviews as possible).

-Burying them won't really hide them.
+Burying those negative product reviews won't really hide them though.
 Most relevant review systems let users filter by ratings, so whoever wants to find negative reviews will find them.
 In fact, plenty of shoppers go out of their way to search out and read negative reviews when they visit an unknown website.
 You've probably even done it yourself, haven't you?

 That is why it is important to address any negative reviews your business receives.

-Shoppers want to see what circumstances led to this negative review (i.e. long shipping, easily-broken product, etc.).
+Shoppers want to see what circumstances led to this negative review in the first place (e.g. long shipping, easily-broken product, etc.).
 Most importantly, consumers want to see how the shop owner handled the situation.
 Did they respond with an apology?
 Did they replace the product?
+They want to know what happens in a worst-case scenario even if they don't expect it to go down that way.

 Reviews can definitely be a great insight into the customer service quality of an online shop.
-Of course, this generally involves shop reviews more than product reviews, but product reviews also reveal information about the shop (and vice versa) and there tends to be some overlap when consumers write their reviews.
+Of course, this generally involves service reviews more than product reviews, but product reviews also reveal information about the shop (and vice versa) so there tends to be some overlap when consumers write their reviews.

 Believe it or not, product reviews can actually help your shop rank higher in Google search results.